 While school fields are often not maintained to the same level as municipal fields, they are still used for community sports.
 Information from the boards indicates that, from 2013 to 2019, the two fields at WSS were booked an average of 897 hours per year, and those at ODSS were scheduled for an average of 521 hours per year for the same time period.
 St. Andrews is used five days a week from May through August.
-Figures include all categories of use; community soccer and lacrosse use by field is not specifically identified.
+All hours booked at the WSS fields comprise the Outlaws' use for football games, practices and training from May through October.
+No other groups use these fields.
+Other figures include all categories of use; community soccer and lacrosse use by field is not specifically identified.
 Minor Lacrosse (women's) uses the field at Princess Elizabeth Public School.
-While it is not known if use between 2013 and 2019 was exclusively lacrosse, it averaged 209 hours per year.
-The remaining elementary school fields averaged between 180 and 296 hours per year.
+While women's assumed to be seasonal total; seasonal total for 2019 was 64 hours.